The equivalence of several conjectures on independence of $\ell$: Independence of Weil cohomology theory

 \section{Independence of Weil cohomology theory}

-From now on, we will fix Weil cohomology theories $H$ and $\H$ (see \boldref{Def Weil cohomology theory}) with coefficient fields $K$ and $\K$ respectively.
-We will always assume that $H$ and $\H$ satisfy the additional properties (A1--4) of \boldref{Def additional axioms}.
+As in Section \ref{Sec motives}, we assume that $k$ is an algebraically closed field, and we fix an adequate equivalence relation $\sim$ that is finer than homological equivalence for any Weil cohomology theory.
+From now on, we will fix Weil cohomology theories $H$ and $\H$ (see Definition \ref{Def Weil cohomology theory}) with coefficient fields $K$ and $\K$ respectively.
+We will always assume that $H$ and $\H$ satisfy the additional properties \hyperref[Ax compactly supported cohomology]{(A1--6)} of Axiom \ref{Def additional axioms}.

+\begin{Def} Let $X$ and $Y$ be separated $k$-schemes of finite type.
+Consider the following statements on independence of Weil cohomology theory: {\setitemize{leftmargin=*, align=parleft, labelsep=2cm} \begin{itemize} \item[$\Dim\cs(X)$:] for each $i$, the dimensions of $H^i\cs(X)$ and $\H^i\cs(X)$ agree. \item[$\Rk\cs(X,Y)$:] for any proper morphism $f \colon Y \to X$ and any $i$, the ranks of $f^*$ on $H^i\cs$ and $\H^i\cs$ agree. \end{itemize}